stef/klutshnik-zephyr/README.md

 device is connected to this port.
 The other two can also be real configuration files, not only test configs.
-However make sure that the `authorized_keys` file contains all other devices already you want to use, since there is currently no way to add/change/delete new entries on the device (this is an urgent todo, coming very soon).
+However make sure that the `authorized_keys` file contains all other devices already you want to use, otherwise you have to add them manually using the USB serial shell.

 At the end of the provisioning the script outputs a value, that needs to be added to the `authorized_keys` file of all the other klutshnik